Overlapping Spaces for Compact Graph Representations: Background and related work

 \subsection{Embeddings and loss functions}

-For a graph $G = (V, E)$, an embedding is a mapping $f : V \rightarrow U$, where $U$ is a metric space equipped with a distance $d_U: U \times U \rightarrow \mathbb{R}_+$.\footnote{Note that any discrete metric space correspond to a weighted graph, so graph terminology is not restrictive.} On the graph one can consider a shortest path distance $d_G : V \times V \rightarrow \mathbb{R}_+$.
+For a graph $G = (V, E)$ an embedding is a mapping $f : V \rightarrow U$, where $U$ is a metric space equipped with a distance $d_U: U \times U \rightarrow \mathbb{R}_+$.\footnote{Note that any discrete metric space corresponds to a weighted graph, so graph terminology is not restrictive.} On the graph, one can consider a shortest path distance $d_G : V \times V \rightarrow \mathbb{R}_+$.
 In the graph reconstruction task, it is expected that a good embedding preserves the original graph distances: $d_G(v, u) \approx d_U(f(v), f(u))$.
-The most commonly used evaluation mertic is \emph{distortion}, which averages relative errors of distance reconstruction over all pairs of nodes:
+The most commonly used evaluation metric is \emph{distortion}, which averages relative errors of distance reconstruction over all pairs of nodes:

-While commonly used in graph reconstruction, distortion is not the best choice for many practical applications.
-For example, in recommendation tasks, one usually deals with a partially observed graph (some positive and negative element pairs), so a huge graph distance between nodes in the observed part does not necessarily mean that the nodes are not connected by a short path in the full graph.
-Also, often only the order of the nearest elements is important while predicting distances to faraway objects is not critical.
+While commonly used in graph reconstruction, distortion is a natural choice for many practical applications.
+For example, in recommendation tasks, one usually deals with a partially observed graph (some positive and negative element pairs), so a huge graph distance between two nodes in the observed part does not necessarily mean that the nodes are not connected by a short path in the full graph.
+Also, often only the order of the nearest elements is essential while predicting distances to faraway objects is not critical.
 In such cases, it is more reasonable to consider a local ranking metric, e.g., the mean average precision (mAP) that measures the relative closeness of the relevant (adjacent) nodes compared to the others:\footnote{For mAP, the relevance labels are assumed to be binary (unweighted graphs).
 If a graph is weighted, then we say that $N_v$ consists of the closest element to $v$ (or several closest elements if the distances to them are equal).}

-Note that mAP cannot be directly optimized since it is not differentiable.
-In our experiments, we use the following probabilistic loss function as a proxy:\footnote{We have also experimented with other way to convert distance to probability, see the supplementary materials for more details.}
+Mean average precision cannot be directly optimized since it is not differentiable.
+In our experiments, we use the following probabilistic loss function as a proxy:\footnote{See Table~\ref{sdplc-table} in Appendix for the comparison of other ways of converting distance to probability.}